Russell-Waterhouse/blog/content/post/trends.md

 handling.

-However, what idiomatic ruby lacks in safety it makes up for in aversion to abstraction.
+However, what idiomatic ruby lacks in safety it makes up for in aversion to java-style abstraction.

 Ruby devs didn't feel the need to write a FileWriterFactoryProxy, they opened a file, wrote the contents to it, and closed it.

 And that was a breath of fresh air.

+Now, of course, there are plenty of you that think that I must be out of my mind, even insinuating that the ecosystem that gave us Ruby on Rails doesn't do crazy abstraction.
+Believe me, I've seen Ruby metaprogramming that would make C++ template programmers cry.
+I'm not saying ruby developers don't have their own flaws, they do.
+I'm just saying I never saw the enterprise-OO-style of writing code in the Ruby ecosystem, and I think it was better for it.

 ## 2024: JavaScript and TypeScript